MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-B-Regulations-Statements-General-Policy/part-324-Capital-Adequacy-FDICSupervised-Institutions/subpart-B-Capital-Ratio-Requirements-Buffers/section-324.11.md

 (C) The location of a securitization exposure is the location of the underlying exposures, or, if the underlying exposures are located in more than one national jurisdiction, the national jurisdiction where the underlying exposures with the largest aggregate unpaid principal balance are located.
 For purposes of this paragraph (b), the location of an underlying exposure shall be the location of the borrower, determined consistent with paragraph (b)(1)(iv)(A) of this section.

-(2) *Countercyclical capital buffer amount for credit exposures in the United States* - (i) *Initial countercyclical capital buffer amount with respect to credit exposures in the United States.* The initial countercyclical capital buffer amount in the United States is zero.
+(2) *Countercyclical capital buffer amount for credit exposures in the United States*—(i) *Initial countercyclical capital buffer amount with respect to credit exposures in the United States.* The initial countercyclical capital buffer amount in the United States is zero.

-(ii) *Adjustment of the countercyclical capital buffer amount.* The FDIC will adjust the countercyclical capital buffer amount for credit exposures in the United States in accordance with applicable law.11/\>
+(ii) *Adjustment of the countercyclical capital buffer amount.* The FDIC will adjust the countercyclical capital buffer amount for credit exposures in the United States in accordance with applicable law.11

 11 The FDIC expects that any adjustment will be based on a determination made jointly by the Board, OCC, and FDIC.